neuron4/daniellerch.github.io/_posts/2017-10-31-stego_lsbr.md

 The SPA attack can detect reliably images embedded with bitrates over 0.05 but it also works fairly well witht lower bitrates (~0.03).
 These are very low bitrates so we can consider the LSB replacement practically broken.

+### References

+[1].
+Attacks on Steganographic Systems.
+A. Westfeld and A. Pfitzmann.
+Lecture Notes in Computer Science, vol.1768, Springer-Verlag, Berlin, 2000, pp. 61−75.

+[2].
+Reliable Detection of LSB Steganography in Color and Grayscale Images.
+Jessica Fridrich, Miroslav Goljan and Rui Du.
+Proc. of the ACM Workshop on Multimedia and Security, Ottawa, Canada, October 5, 2001, pp. 27-30.

+[3].
+Detection of LSB steganography via sample pair analysis.
+S. Dumitrescu, X. Wu and Z. Wang.
+IEEE Transactions on Signal Processing, 51 (7), 1995-2007.